 What do you think your market will look like in 10 years?
 What are the coming opportunities and threats?

 Insurance services will go beyond simply paying out for claims.
-They can also help prevent claims from happening in the first place by minimising risk, and provide customers with comprehensive support and care after a claim.
-Insurance of the future is digital, smart, and personalised.
+They can also help prevent claims from happening in the first place by minimizing risk and provide customers with comprehensive support and care after a claim.
+Insurance of the future is digital, smart, and personalized.
 It is holistic and proactive.
 This means that there will be many new chances to give customers great experiences with insurance, but it will also take a lot more to stay competitive.

-Insurance is a long-term play with a stable, proven business model that materialises over time.
+Insurance is a long-term play with a stable, proven business model that materializes over time.
 Look for investors that deeply understand this.

 If you’d like to find out more about Getsafe, please visit its Sønr profile, or you can check out its website.